rstrjacob/Terrain-Slicer-3/README.md

 A ready-to-run example lives in `examples/miami_to_ftl.mission`.

+### Mission templates & samples

+The renderer exposes two quick starts:

+1. **New Mission** – injects the sample mission into the Monaco editor so you can modify and compile immediately.
+2. **Open Example Folder** – available via the exports panel after the first compile; jumps straight to the generated mission directory on disk.

 ## UI highlights

 * Monaco-based mission editor with syntax highlighting for the custom DSL.
-* MapLibre GL blank canvas styled in dark mode with boundary outline, grid overlay, mission path/waypoints, and animated toolhead marker.
+* MapLibre GL blank canvas styled in dark mode with boundary outline, grid overlay, mission path/waypoints, animated toolhead marker, and a cursor lat/lon readout toggle.
 * Python-backed grid builder (10 m – 10,000 m cell slider) with caching.
 * Compile panel: validation feedback with line numbers, export shortcuts, simulation controls (play/pause/step/reset, speed multiplier, dwell handling, resurfacing marker).